danetuso/DigitalOceanAPI/README.md

 # DigitalOceanAPI

 A project for handling Digital Ocean droplets on the unix commandline.
-Using the create utility currently provisions the server with an OpenVPN server, and starts it up.
-It also pulls the client.ovpn configuration to the local machine.

-In the future, this will be it's own consolidated utility, and versions for provisioning VPN and web servers will be forked.
-The post provisioning code can easily be removed from the droplet class.
+Using the create utility currently runs a shell command to provision an ansible hosts file.
+This can be easily removed from the droplet class.

 For setup,